-Farmhouse shandy is an incredibly refreshing craft beer cocktail that brings together the loose concept of shandy and the even looser style of saison (farmhouse) ale.
+Farmhouse shandy is an incredibly refreshing craft beer cocktail that brings together the loose concept of a shandy and the even looser style of saison (farmhouse) ale.
 There are no strict rules surrounding it.
 It is very much open to interpretation and you have complete freedom in your choice of saison and soda.
 I guess it is safe to say that it is a loosely defined cocktail.

 Let’s look into making one version of farmhouse shandy using saison ale.